-B3PA provides highly skilled people with COBRA implementation and ongoing administration based on proven standards and best practices developed over 20 years of business.
+B3PA provides highly skilled COBRA analysts that provide implementation and ongoing administration based on proven standards and best practices developed over 20 years of business.
 B3PA, powered by partner COBRA Management Services, has been administering COBRA since 1997.
 Fastest implementation in the industry; we can fully implement a group in one week.

-Let us help you find your best options for health benefits and employer solutions.
+Let us help you find your best health benefits and employer solutions options.

 DOL and IRS Announce Disaster Relief Related to Employee Benefit Plans Q&A.